gjavier21/mockmind-method/tiles/mirage-containment.md

 ## 🪞 Reflection Thought

-> “Memory isn’t held.
+> “Not every silence is suppression.
-> It’s curled — waiting for presence to flatten the curve.”
+> Some are illusions — waiting to be felt again.”

-MockMind honors mirage containment as a **consent-aware gravitational field** —
-Where remembering is *earned through resonance,* not pulled through extraction.

 ---

+## 🔗 Suggested Pairings

+- `/tiles/signal-absence.md`
+- `/tiles/semantic-ghost.md`
+- `/tiles/loop-memory.md`
+- `/tiles/ambient-resonance.md`